MixedRealityLab/nottreal/README.md

   If you put your configuration in a directory called `cfg`, you do not need to set this option.

-* NottReal can log all 'spoken' output to TSB files in a specified directory, where a file is created each time the application is run.
+* NottReal can log all 'spoken' output to TSV files in a specified directory, where a file is created each time the application is run.
 Point NottReal to this directory with the `-d` option.

 * Multiple voices are supported and can be set using the `-v` option followed by the chosen system.
 Built in choices are `ShellCmd`, `macOS`, `activeMQ`, `cerevoice`, and `outputToLog` (most have configuration in `settings.cfg`).